Coronavirus: Delhi schools will open from February 7, night curfew to start from 11 pm

 Colleges will also reopen from February 7, Sisodia said.
 He added that students will be discouraged from taking online classes and will be asked to attend colleges physically.

-In its guidelines, the Delhi Disaster Management Authority said that teachers who have not been vaccinated against the coronavirus disease will not be permitted inside the schools, reported DD News.
+In its guidelines, the Delhi Disaster Management Authority said that teachers who have not been vaccinated against Covid-19 will not be permitted inside the schools, reported DD News.
 The disaster management body also called for boosting the vaccination of children aged 15 to 18.

 The beginning of night curfew has also been increased by an hour to 11 pm.